Though you might struggle to convince the bank manager when asking for that loan, the fact remains: your hi-fi system is never complete.

 So if you’ve still some way to go before you can afford that new pair of speakers or an amplifier capable of powering Ally Pally, give some of these suggestions a whirl and you may be surprised with just how much you can eke out of what you already have.

-Hopefully you spent some time positioning your speakers when you got them, at least to have them facing the right way.
+Hopefully you spent some time positioning your speakers when you got them - at the very least, have them facing the right way.
 Placing them close to any wall will reinforce their low-frequency output.
 The idea of this may appeal but, on most models, doing this also spoils bass agility and precision.
 Most are designed to be at least 30cm clear of a rear wall and a minimum of a metre or so from any side walls.
 Pointing the speakers inwards towards the listening position will help to firm-up the stereo imaging, but go too far and the soundstage width will suffer.

 It's not just speakers that benefit from careful placement.
 Essentially, you want the rest of your kit placed away from your speakers (as far as the room allows) in order to restrict any vibrations that can tamper with the sound.